johansteyn/learn/go/04_structure/modules_packages/README.txt

 I cannot see any reason why you would run "go get" on its own when using modules...

 NOTE:
 Go will use the go.mod file in the current folder, or any parent folder.

+Question:
 Should you keep go.mod and go.sum files under version control?
 Yes: https://github.com/golang/go/wiki/Modules

+NOTE:
+Learned later that when developing a new app, you can start coding and run "go mod tidy" to add dependencies to the go.mod file.
+But if you already know that you will depend on a particular library before even writing a line of code, you can add that dependency to the go.mod file by running "go get", eg. when I was getting ready to write an app that would use go-redis:
+  % go mod init mymodule
+  % go get github.com/redis/go-redis/v9
+However, if you then run "go mod tidy" it will remove the just-added dependencies, obviously since it will not find any code that uses it.
+So, "go get" is actually still used, if you want to.
+But note that the go.mod file produced by "go get" is somewhat different from that produced by "go mod tidy"...
+So, I will prefer to use "go mod tidy" over "go get".